Considerations for optimizing photometric classification of supernovae from the Rubin Observatory: Augmentation

 \subsection{Redshift Augmentation}

 As previously outlined, redshift augmentation was found to be critical for the \plasticc\ dataset \citep{Boone2019}.
 Figure \ref{fig:z class distr} shows the bias of the training set towards low-redshift events in comparison to the test set.
-We augmented the training set for the WFD survey using a target distribution that is \emph{class-agnostic} and defined by the log-triangular distribution
+We augmented each training set event of the WFD survey between